 Even on themed cruises there will be a traditional Formal and Semi-Formal night.
 There is something classic about seeing everyone dressed up for the evening.

-Themed Door Magnets:
+Disney Cruise Halloween Door Magnets:

 That’s A Wrap!

 If you love Halloween, love Disney, and have kids (or not), I am pretty confident you will love Disney Halloween on the High Seas.
 Like everything Disney does, every detail is well thought out and for the time you are away sailing you are transported into a Halloween fantasy world.
 As someone who likes to stretch the scares all month long, this will definitely be a new tradition in my family.
 Hope you enjoyed this Halloween on the High Seas review.
 Happy Halloween!

 If you would like to book a Disney cruise, you can book directly through their site or you can also check for deals on Cruise Direct.

 Disclaimer: HotMamaTravel is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.
 This means that we get credit for providing awesome advice in helping you to decide on your purchase if you use one of our links.
 There is no extra cost to you, but it helps to support the cost of running our blog.
 Thank you for supporting us!

 Have you ever been on a themed cruise?
 Did you like it?